-GIA® is built on a foundation of independent clinical research from the world's most respected medical institutions.
+GIA® is built on a foundation of independent peer-reviewed speech biomarker research, translated into clinical intelligence at the point of care.

 Research from Beth Israel Deaconess Medical Center, UC San Diego School of Medicine, and Harvard Medical School demonstrates that speech-based deep neural networks can model Huntington's disease progression before clinical symptoms appear.